Barcaaaa/Barcaaaa.github.io/_pages/about.md

 🌈 I am a Ph.D. student at the School of Informatics, at Xiamen University, China, supervised by Professor Yanyun Qu (曲延云教授).
 I received the M.S. degree in Department of Mechanical Engineering from Taiwan University, China, in 2019, supervised by Professor Han-Pang Huang (黄漢邦教授).

-🏳️‍🌈 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
+🏳️‍🌈 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, image semantic segmentation, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
 Recently, I have focused on 3D domain adaptation and 3D domain generalization.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!

 _______________________________________________________________________________________________________
 <h3>